 You can read more about protocols over on Aircall’s VoIP Protocol FAQ.

 To learn more about what features you should look for, check out our comprehensive guide.

 Connecting with Aircall

 Making the switch to a cloud-based softphone may seem like a daunting task, especially if it’s on short notice.
-If you’re curious about the process and want to know about additional options, feel free to reach out to us.
+But really, it’s one of the easiest and wisest decisions you’ll make.
+If you’re curious about the process and want to know more, reach out to the Aircall team.